 During the 1980s and 1990s, Ardbeg suffered from an uncertain future, and it was not until the brand was purchased by The Glenmorangie Company in 1997 that the Distillery was saved from extinction.
 Since then, the Distillery has risen like a phoenix and today Ardbeg is a niche, cult malt, with a passionate following.

-In 2000, the legacy of the distillery was safeguarded by the formation of “The Committee” from thousands of Ardbeg followers keen to ensure “the doors of Ardbeg never close again”.
-The Ardbeg Committee now has over 100,000 members in 140 countries around the world.
+The legacy of the whisky was safeguarded in 2000 by the formation of the Ardbeg Committee, made up of thousands of Ardbeg followers, keen to ensure “the doors of Ardbeg never close again”.
+Today there are more than 160,000 members in over 130 countries.